ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 # Introduction # {#intro}

 {{RFC9363}} defines the YANG Data Model for a SCHC context (a.k.a Set of Rules). {{I-D.ietf-lpwan-architecture}} proposes the architecture for rule management.
-These rules must be clearly identified as Management Rules which gives access to the modification of the context.
+Some rules must be clearly dedicated to the modification of the context.

 {{RFC9254}} defines a way to serialize data issued from a YANG DM into a CBOR representation and {{I-D.ietf-core-comi}} defines the CoAP interface.

-This document describes how to managed rules inside an SCHC instance using CORECONF and proposes some compression rules for the protocol headers.
+This document describes in which condition management can be done, how to managed rules inside an SCHC instance using CORECONF and proposes some compression rules for the protocol headers.

 # Applicability statement

+## Architecture

 SCHC instance mamangement allows the two end-points to modify the common SoR, by:

-* modifyng rules values (such as TV, MO or CDA) in existing rules,
+* modifyng rules values (such as TV, MO or CDA) in existing rules
-* adding or
+* adding a new rule or
-* removing rules.
+* removing an existing rules.

-The rule management uses the CORECONF interface based on CoAP.
+The rule management uses the CORECONF interface {{I-D.ietf-core-comi}} based on CoAP.
 The management traffic is carried as SCHC compressed packets tagged to some specific rule IDs.
 They are identified as M rules in Figure {{Fig-SCHCManagement}}.
+M Rules can be either Compression rules or No compression rules.
 Only M rules can modify the SoR.

-Traffic MUST be protected to avoid a third party to interfere with the management.
-Section XXXX defines how M rule are defined and protected.
+SCHC Packets using M Rules MUST be encrypted either by the underlying layer (for instance in a QUIC stream dedicated to mamagenement inside an QUIC connection) or directly using OSCORE of DTLS.

 ~~~~
 +-----------------+                 +-----------------+